JUaHELE/bdr/documentation.md

 When starting the BDR client daemon, you can choose between different recovery mechanisms:

-1. **Full Scan**: Initiated when the client daemon is started with the `-fullscan` flag.
+1. **Full Scan**: Initiated when the client daemon is started with the `--full-scan` flag.
 This scan writes the correct blocks directly to the replica without using the journal.
 This method is intended for cases when journal space isn't sufficient to accommodate all correct blocks.

-2. **Full Replication**: Initiated when the client daemon is started with the `-fullreplication` flag.
+2. **Full Replication**: Initiated when the client daemon is started with the `--full-replication` flag.
 The BDR client daemon reads the entire disk and transmits it to the server.
 This feature is particularly useful when initializing a replica for the first time, as checksums will differ on every block.

 **Note**: These approaches might temporarily corrupt the replica, so use with caution.